BAND bio - deep dive

 Members: Scott Armstrong, Mark Armstrong, Blake Gibson, Zane Greig.

-After numerous recyclable national tours, 3 full-length studio albums, multiple singles and videos and a profile as big as a billionaire's tax payment, theSlacks continue to operate on the highly sustainable concept of "breaking even".
-Slack is the new black.
-Financially speaking.
+After numerous national tours, 3 full-length studio albums, multiple singles and videos and a profile only slightly bigger than a billionaire's tax return, theSlacks continue to operate on and within the concept of “breaking even”, known these days to people as sustainability.

 Textual Pugilists battle with words, in every sense of that phrase.
 Lyrics are an essential Slack ingredient.